wp-plugins/post-list-featured-image/readme.txt

 == Changelog ==

 = 0.1.0 =
-* Adds the "Featured Image" column in the admin posts and pages list.== Changelog ==
+* Adds the "Featured Image" column in the admin posts and pages list.

 == Upgrade Notice ==